Columbia marches on 1935-1936, Antique Poster

 Beautiful historic reproduction print from the Library of Congress collections.

-Created 1934 Title inscribed above and below image.
+Library of Congress record: Created 1934 Title inscribed above and below image.
 Signed lower right within image: Arthur Szyk, New York, 1934.
 Inscribed in Polish below image (and translated into English): To my dear friend Michael Kwapiszewski as evidence of our great friendship I present you this example of my work, with greatest respect.
 Arthur Szyk, New York, 1939.
 A companion piece was published as the frontispiece for the 1934-35 issue of Columbia Pictures Yearbook.
 Gift; Carl Sharek; 2000; (DLC/PP-2000:048).
 Michael Kwapiszewski was a Polish envoy to the United States from 1932 to 1935 and 1939 to 1945, and the high commissioner of the Polish Pavilion at the NY World's Fair in 1939.
-He became a United States citizen in 1949, having resigned from the Polish foreign service and began working at the Library of Congress in 1950.
-Caricatures 1930-1940.Drawings 1930-1940.
+He became a United States citizen in 1949, having resigned from.

 Related Products